Increase fine-tuning efficiency of deep language models

 Language models, such as BERT, have led to unprecedented performances in many NLP tasks, such as sentiment classification, named entity recognition, coreference resolution, and question answering.
 However, they often require large amounts of training data for fine-tuning to achieve these high performances.
 Our research investigates how we can increase the fine-tuning efficiency of language models and other machine learning techniques.

 Despite more advanced techniques for automated text analysis are available, many works in various scientific disciplines rely on more “traditional” approaches.
-We aim to bridge this gap and facilitate the use of state-of-the-art NLP techniques in disciplines were these techniques could be useful, such as the social sciences.
+We aim to bridge this gap and facilitate the use of state-of-the-art ML and NLP techniques in disciplines were these techniques could be useful, such as the social sciences.
 Our prior work has shown that strong improvements can be achieved by interdisciplinary research on specific topics, such as media bias identification.

 To achieve these two goals, we currently pursue three main projects.